icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

   - This will always give a multiple of 7 which is at most `dayOffset` + 6 and at least `dayOffset`.
 - Compare the product with `dayOffset` to determine the day of the week.

 We want to avoid dividing by 7 since it takes significantly more clock cycles than doing a right-shift.
-We would prefer to handle the division using a right-shift which means we need to convert `dayOffset` to something which we can divide by a power of 2.
+To handle the division using a right-shift, we need to convert `dayOffset` to something which we can divide by a power of 2.

 We can use 4/7 of (`dayOffset` + 6) then right-shift by 2 to get 1/7.
 But how do we get four sevenths without dividing by 7?
 We will get negative three sevenths and add it to (`dayOffset` + 6).
 But how do we get negative three sevenths without dividing by 7?
 This is where the `mulhw` assembly instruction comes into play.

-The `mulhw` (Multiply High Word) instruction computes the most significant 32 bits of the 64-bit product of two 32-bit integers.
+The `mulhw` (Multiply High Word) instruction calculates the most significant 32 bits of the 64-bit product of two 32-bit integers.
 You could think of this as multiplying two 32-bit integers then right-shifting the result by 32.
 How can we use this instruction to divide by 7?

 Right-shifting by 32 is like dividing by 2 to the power of 32 which is 4,294,967,296.
-We want dividing by this give us to give us -3/7 of a value, so we can represent that as the following ratio:
+We want dividing by 4,294,967,296 to give us -3/7 of a value.
+We can represent this with the following ratio:

 `X/4,294,967,296` is equal to `-3/7`

 Solving for X, we get -3 \* 4,294,967,296 / 7 which is -1,840,700,269.
 This is the constant above which we called MULHW_NEG_3_OVER_7.
 Now is a good time to review the code block above.

+---

-Some final notes on computing the day of the week:
+Some final notes on calculating the day of the week:

 Right-shifting a negative number rounds away from zero.
 When we add this to a larger positive number, the result will be rounded toward 0.
 When we right-shift a positive number, the result will also be rounded toward 0.